| | |

 dixie rainbow chickens

-Cornish Cross chickens are a good breed if you are good at sticking to a schedule.
-I’ve also read not to raise them in the summer as they are not heat tolerant birds.
+I’ve also read not to raise them in the summer season as they are not heat-tolerant birds.

 Egg Production

 Egg production might be one of the most important characteristics to look at in a chicken for most people.
-It is absolutely possible to find a breed of chicken that produces both quality meat and provides a plethora of eggs throughout the year.
+It is absolutely possible to find a breed of chicken that produces both quality meat and provides a plethora of large eggs throughout the year.
 Enter: dual purpose, or “hybrid”, chicken breeds *cough…the dixies!*

 What color eggs do Dixie Rainbow chickens lay?